Skip to main content

-in 1916, 'King Eddies' has played a critical role in the history and development of women's and infants' health in Western Australia.
-Since
+FOR MANY WESTERN AUSTRALIANS King Edward Memorial Hospital for Women is a very special place.
+Established in 1916, 'King Eddies' has played a critical role in the history and development of women's and infants' health in Western Australia.
+Since its humble beginnings as a 20-bed hospital housed in the former Government Industrial School, it has been the birthplace of over 300 000 babies.

 However, for some time it has been acknowledged that the needs of Western Australian women and their babies have surpassed the hospital's current location.
 It was of little surprise to many involved in women's health when the then-Premier of Western Australia, Mark McGowan, announced in 2019 that the government planned to close KEMH, redevelop the site, and construct a new women's hospital at a different location.